Transforming Insight Into Action: the Bhagavad Gita for Yoga Teachers, Psychotherapists, and Coaches with Sarahjoy Marsh

 This one-day immersion will include both an overview and deep-dive; direct experience in the form of practices and an open discussion about the methodologies incorporated into those practices.
 It is appropriate for everyone, but also directed at yoga teachers, yoga therapists, mental and medical health providers of all kinds, and social justice ambassadors and advocates.

-Continuing Education Credits: 6 hours
+Continuing Education: 6 hours

 About Sarahjoy Marsh